claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 To check the HAAQI code, see [here](../../../../clarity/evaluator/haaqi).

-Please note: you will not get identical HAAQI scores for the same signals if the random seed is not defined (in the given recipe, the random seed for each signal is set as the last eight digits of the song md5).
+Please note: you will not get identical HAAQI scores for the same signals if the random seed is not defined.
-As there are random noises generated within HAAQI, but the differences should be sufficiently small.
+This is due to the  random noises generated within HAAQI, but the differences should be sufficiently small.
+For reproducibility, in the given recipe, the random seed for each signal is set as the last eight digits of the song md5.

+## 3. Results

-The overall HAAQI score for the baselines are:
+The overall HAAQI score for each baseline is:

 * Demucs: **0.2592**
 * Open-Unmix: **0.2273**

-## References
+## 4. References

 * [1] Défossez, A. "Hybrid Spectrogram and Waveform Source Separation".
 Proceedings of the ISMIR 2021 Workshop on Music Source Separation. [doi:10.48550/arXiv.2111.03600](https://arxiv.org/abs/2111.03600)
 * [2] Byrne, Denis, and Harvey Dillon.
 "The National Acoustic Laboratories'(NAL) new procedure for selecting the gain and frequency response of a hearing aid."
 Ear and hearing 7.4 (1986): 257-265. [doi:10.1097/00003446-198608000-00007](https://doi.org/10.1097/00003446-198608000-00007)